food-drive/documentation/Roles.md

 ### Operator

-Has visibility over Collection Points assigned by the Area Leader Can add/remove/edit Collection Points
+- Description: has visibility over a set of Donation Points assigned by the Area Leader, he/she is responsible for manually prompt all the Good of a Shipment for one or more Collection Points
+- Permissions:
+  - Can add/remove/edit Collection Points
-Can add/edit Team Leaders
+  - Can add/edit Team Leaders
-Can associate one Team Leader to a Collection Point Can add/edit/remove Shipments associated to a Collection Point
+  - Can associate/change one Team Leader to a Collection Point
+  - Can approve a Shipment associated to a Collection Point
+  - Can add/edit/remove Shipments associated to a Collection Point

 ### Area Operator